 This Agreement is made as between Stonemaier LLC (“Stonemaier”) and ????? (“Licensee”) (each a “Party” and collectively, “Parties”).

 - Stonemaier’s Products and Trademarks.
 Stonemaier is the creator and owner of all rights to several games and other products (the “Products”), as well as a number of valuable trademarks, both registered and unregistered, related to Stonemaier and the Products (the “Trademarks”).

 - License Grant.
 Stonemaier grants to Licensee the limited right to develop, sell, and distribute accessories for use by consumers in conjunction with the Products (the “Accessories”).

 - The above license is subject to the following limitations:

-- Trademark Usage – Licensee-generated accessories may use parts of images from the game box and icons (not complete images; the artist must be credited).
-Advertisements may use logos/wordmarks, icons, and images from any part of the game.
+- Trademark Usage – Licensee-generated accessories may use publicly available icons (the artist must be credited).
+Advertisements may use box images, logos/wordmarks, and icons.

 - No Consultancy or Assistance – Stonemaier will not assist in the creation of the Product.
 Licensee may inquire as to whether their presentation of the Product is meeting these guidelines, but they may not ask for Stonemaier’s private files, ideas, suggestions, or opinions.